UBC-FRESH/dbhdistfit/docs/overview.md

 Future roadmap items include mixture and piecewise models inspired by the forestry literature cited in the README.
 Contributions comparing the toolkits or proposing cross-language examples are very welcome.

+## Current Caveats
+- The grouped Weibull workflow uses a curve-fit back-end to preserve manuscript parity; an EM implementation with covariance reporting is slated for a follow-up release.
+- Johnson SB grouped fits fall back to SciPy’s continuous MLE when the grouped optimiser fails, so diagnostics will report a non-converged status in those cases.
+- Generalised secant (GSM) support currently covers three- and four-component mixtures.
+Extending the estimator and registry entries to arbitrary component counts remains on the roadmap.